rroyGit/Bing_Tools/README.md

 b) Latest crypto currency rate in US dollars; curently ethereum is implemented, more to be added soon

-  b1: Easily check how many ethereum you have translate to dollars
+  b1: Easily check how many ethereum you have convert to dollars

   b2: Time stamp shown to let you know when last updated

+  b3: Data saved on device while app is running; requires fewer https requests

 c) Binghamton campus dining menu